berkkorkmaz/ml-projects/README.md

 # My Course and Personal Machine Learning Projects

-Projects that I have developed for graduate courses or personally.
+Projects that I have developed for graduate courses or personal projects.